Neal-C/go-grpc-crud/README.md

 Every design and tech decision were taken based in order of importance by: what I want to experiment/discover, what I like, what's been recommended to me by the Go community

+## Notes

+There's better way to write this API, specified in the uncommited Personal.md file mentioned in the .gitignore

 ### Choices

 to gain time, and give a minimum viable product, I overlooked several things: